-FDA Grants Traditional Approval for LEQEMBI® (lecanemab-irmb) for the Treatment of Alzheimer's Disease
+FDA grants traditional approval for LEQEMBI® (lecanemab-irmb) for the treatment of Alzheimer's disease

-The first and only approved treatment shown to reduce the rate of disease progression and to slow cognitive and functional decline in adults with Alzheimer's disease

-The Centers for Medicare & Medicaid Services (CMS) announced broader Medicare coverage of LEQEMBI

-TOKYO and CAMBRIDGE, Mass., July 6, 2023 /PRNewswire/ -- Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") and Biogen Inc. (Nasdaq: BIIB, Corporate headquarters: Cambridge, Massachusetts, CEO: Christopher A. Viehbacher, "Biogen") announced today that the U.S. Food and Drug Administration (FDA) has approved the supplemental Biologics License Application (sBLA) supporting the traditional approval of LEQEMBI® (lecanemab-irmb) 100 mg/mL injection for intravenous use, making LEQEMBI the first and only approved treatment shown to reduce the rate of disease progression and to slow cognitive and functional decline in adults with Alzheimer's disease (AD).
-LEQEMBI demonstrated clinically meaningful slowing of cognitive and functional decline in a patient group generalizable to U.S. Medicare beneficiaries, which included a mix of racial and ethnic groups, patients with common comorbid conditions, concomitant medications and patients with mild cognitive impairment (MCI) due to AD or mild AD.
-Treatment with LEQEMBI should be initiated in patients with MCI or mild dementia stage of disease, (collectively referred to as early AD) the population in which treatment was initiated in clinical trials.
+STOCKHOLM, July 7, 2023 /PRNewswire/ -- BioArctic AB's (publ) (NASDAQ Stockholm: BIOA B) partner Eisai announced today that the U.S. Food and Drug Administration, FDA, has approved the supplemental Biologics License Application, sBLA, supporting the traditional approval of LEQEMBI® (lecanemab-irmb) 100 mg/mL injection for intravenous use, making LEQEMBI the first and only approved treatment shown to reduce the rate of disease progression and to slow cognitive and functional decline in adults with Alzheimer's disease (AD).
+In conjunction with the approval the Centers for Medicare and Medicaid Services, CMS, announced that Medicare will provide broad coverage of LEQEMBI according to the FDA approved label provided that real-world evidence is collected in an easy-to-use patient registry.[1]

 LEQEMBI's traditional approval is based on Phase 3 data from Eisai's large, global Clarity AD clinical trial, in which LEQEMBI met its primary endpoint and all key secondary endpoints with statistically significant results and confirmed the clinical benefit of LEQEMBI.
 The primary endpoint was the global cognitive and functional scale, Clinical Dementia Rating Sum of Boxes (CDR-SB).
-LEQEMBI treatment reduced clinical decline on CDR-SB by 27% at 18 months compared to placebo.
+LEQEMBI treatment reduced clinical decline on CDR-SB by 27% at 18 months compared to placebo in an early Alzheimer's disease[2] population.
 Additionally, the secondary endpoint of AD Cooperative Study-Activities of Daily Living Scale for Mild Cognitive Impairment (ADCS MCI-ADL), as measured by people caring for patients with AD, noted a statistically significant benefit of 37%.
 This measures the ability of patients to function independently, including being able to dress, feed themselves and participate in community activities.
-Full results of the Clarity AD study were presented at the Clinical Trials on Alzheimer's Disease (CTAD) 2022 conference and simultaneously published in the peer-reviewed medical journal The New England Journal of Medicine on November 29, 2022.

-Eisai has developed and deployed Understanding ARIA™, a multi-faceted educational initiative to further advance understanding in the AD healthcare community of the real-world management and monitoring of amyloid-related imaging abnormalities (ARIA).
-In collaboration with experts in the field of medical imaging as well as major professional societies, Understanding ARIA™ offers resources and programs that include peer-to-peer education, individual and group educational sessions and subject-matter-expert evaluation of historical case studies.

-Eisai is committed to ensuring that appropriate patients have access to LEQEMBI and has established a Patient Assistance Program to provide LEQEMBI at no cost, for eligible uninsured and underinsured patients, including Medicare beneficiaries, who meet financial need and other program criteria.
-Additionally, Eisai offers patient support for improving access through LEQEMBI Patient Navigators, who will provide information about accessing LEQEMBI, help patients and their families understand their insurance coverage and options, and identify financial support programs for eligible patients.
-People in the U.S. can learn more about these services by visiting LEQEMBI.com, calling 1-833-4-LEQEMBI (1-833-453-7362), Monday-Friday, 8 a.m. to 8 p.m.
-Eastern Time or faxing an enrollment form to 1-833-770-7017.
+[3]

+"The full, traditional approval of LEQEMBI in the US, combined with the broad Medicare reimbursement, is a paradigm-shifting step in the fight against Alzheimer's disease," said Gunilla Osswald, CEO of BioArctic.
+"Doctors in the US will now have a tool to combat this terrible chronic disease already at an early stage, with the potential to provide clinically meaningful benefit for patients and their families.
+More than two decades of research and development has led up to this moment, and I am impressed by the diligent efforts of our partner Eisai to ensure that this important innovation can now reach the patients BioArctic was founded to serve.
+I am full of gratitude and hope for the future."

+On June 9, 2023, the FDA's Peripheral and Central Nervous System Drugs (PCNS) advisory committee voted unanimously that the data from Eisai's Clarity AD clinical trial confirmed the clinical benefit of LEQEMBI for the treatment of AD.
+Committee members also confirmed the overall risk-benefit of LEQEMBI.

+"More than 25 years after my initial discoveries, it is fantastic to finally see LEQEMBI becoming available to the patients who have always been my focus," said Professor Lars Lannfelt, Co-founder of BioArctic and inventor of LEQEMBI.
+"From the start, my idea was to find a way to clear the soluble amyloid beta (Aβ) oligomers and protofibrils, the most neurotoxic forms of Aβ, that continuously accumulate in the brain of Alzheimer disease patients.
+LEQEMBI was generated to do just that.
+But even if this is a great step forward, it is important for BioArctic and others to continue research to provide more options for patients."

-Eisai serves as the lead of LEQEMBI development and regulatory submissions globally with both Eisai and Biogen co-commercializing and co-promoting the product and Eisai having final decision-making authority.
+Eisai serves as the lead of lecanemab development and regulatory submissions globally with both Eisai and Biogen co-commercializing and co-promoting the product and Eisai having final decision-making authority.
+BioArctic has the right to commercialize lecanemab in the Nordic region and currently Eisai and BioArctic are preparing for a joint commercialization in the region.

+This information is information that BioArctic AB (publ) is obliged to disclose pursuant to the EU Market Abuse Regulation.
+The information was released for public disclosure, through the agency of the contact person below, on July 7, 2023, at 02.00 a.m.
+CET.

 INDICATION